steviec/nanomdm-aws/README.md

 Before building and deploying, you'll want to prepare your keys and secrets.
 - add four files to the `secrets` folder: `scep_ca.key`, `scep_ca.pem`, `apns_push.key`, `apns_push.pem`.
 See [SECRETS](secrets/SECRETS.md) for details on the required secrets.
 - update the `cdk.context.json`'s `local` stanza with your own parameters.
 The CDK will use this when starting servers, generating profiles, etc.

+Note that we do not rely on the scep server to generate its own public cert/private key; we pass it in to provide more control over it.

 ## Build & Deploy